David Caves: Career

-Caves was offered places at both LAMDA and Bristol Old Vic, opting for the former because of the lure of London.
+Caves was offered places at both LAMDA and Bristol Old Vic, and chose the former.
 His training focused on theatre and, prior to his addition to the Silent Witness cast, he was known as a stage actor, having impressed as Petruchio in the Royal Shakespeare Company's 2012 touring production of The Taming of the Shrew.
 He has also starred in Ironclad: Battle for Blood.

 Other notable roles in theatre include Deflores in The Changeling, Southwark Playhouse; Macheath in The Beggar’s Opera at Regent's Park Open Theatre and Bosola in The Duchess of Malfi, Northampton.

 In 2014, Caves also featured in the television documentary The Crime Thriller Club.
 Presented by Bradley Walsh, this documentary was a mix of interviews, film clips and a game show about the detective genre in both film and literature.

 In 2016, Caves portrayed Clint Hill in the film Jackie.